 - Precisely control over the deviations in luminosity and colors across an entire color management system.

 There are a few manual methods to calibrate the monitor.
-However, results obtained by them may not be consistent.
+However, the results obtained by them may not be consistent.
 Hence, it is better to use specialized tools and software for monitor calibration.

 Monitor calibration is done using a Colorimeter or Spectrophotometer.
 This device comes with compatible software.
 The monitor calibration device looks somewhat similar to a computer mouse.
-You need to connect it to your computer via USB port and hang it in front of the screen.
+You need to connect it to your computer via a USB port and hang it in front of the screen.

 The calibration device mounted on the screen and installed calibration software perform a monitor calibration process.